phrawzty/check_http_json/README.markdown

 Note that (`-r` or `-R`) and (`-W` and `-C`) are mutually exclusive.

-The script makes a couple of unapologetic assumptions :

-* The response is pure JSON.
-* None of the elements contain periods, since it uses that character to flatten the JSON.
+Note also that the response must be pure JSON.
+Bad things happen if this isn't the case.

 Implementation
 --------------